indicwiki-iiit/Cars/README.md

 *•	Cars_report.html-This data analysis report is used to check how many unique values are present for every attribute and how many missing values for the attributes.

 ## Templates
-* Cars.indian.j2-This template contains the information about Infobox, Introduction, Engine and Performance, Design.
+* Cars.indian.j2-This template contains the information about Infobox, Introduction, Engine and Performance, Design for Indian Cars.

 ### Generating XML dump

 * Follow the comments of 'render.py' and uncomment necessary lines to generate XML dump.